This easy recipe for chicken piccata is a simple yet superb dinner that’s ready in no time!

 Made with butter, lemon juice, white wine, and capers, the flavor is just to die for!

-You’ll never go wrong with chicken piccata.
-Loved by kids and adults alike, this Italian-inspired classic is just perfect.
+You’ll never go wrong with classic chicken dishes.
+Loved by kids and adults alike, this Italian-inspired recipe is just perfect.

 It’s one of my go-to recipes on a busy weeknight.
 Even if I have a billion other things to do, I make time for this!

 Done in as little as 20 minutes, this recipe is such a breeze, I can easily squeeze it into my hectic schedule.

 Give your weekly menu a rustic Italian flair with this scrumptious chicken piccata.

 Fried chicken cutlets with capers and a lemon butter sauce spiked with white wine – that’s what you can expect from a plate of chicken piccata.